 Instructions

-- Lightly oil the cake pop maker cooking plates.
-Plug it in to preheat.
-Pour brownie batter into a piping bag.
+- Lightly oil the cake pop maker cooking plates and plug it in to preheat.
+Transfer the brownie batter to the cake pop maker cavities using a piping bag or teaspoon.

 - They will be hot inside, so let them cool and enjoy!